Quantum repeaters with encoding on nitrogen-vacancy center platforms: Error Analysis

 \subsection{Entanglement distribution}

 Here, we first obtain the entangled state distributed over an elementary link.
 This involves two steps: first, generating an entangled state between two electron spins, and, then, transferring that state to the corresponding nuclear spins.
 In both processes, we deviate from an ideal Bell pair because of gate errors and decoherence.
 We follow the two-photon protocol described in Sec.~\ref{Sec:entg-dist}.
-For simplicity, we assume that the generated entangled state without any decoherence is an ideal Bell pair $|\Phi^+\rangle$.
+For simplicity, we assume that the generated entangled state without any decoherence is the ideal Bell pair $|\Phi^+\rangle$.
 By the time that we hear about the success of entanglement distribution, this ideal state of electron spins has already decohered by the time it takes to transmit photons and learn about the success of the entanglement distribution protocol.
-In this work, we assume that, compared to the transmission time, the time it takes for any local operation is negligible.
+In this work, we assume that, compared to the transmission time (which for our setup is typically on the order of tens of $\mu$s, or longer), the time it takes for any local operation is negligible.
 In that case, this waiting time, or, effectively, the repetition period for the entanglement distribution protocol is given by

-where $L_0=L_{\rm tot}/2^n$ is the length of elementary links, with $L_{\rm tot}$ being the total distance between two end users and $n$ is the nesting level.
+where $L_0=L_{\rm tot}/2^n$ is the length of elementary links, with $L_{\rm tot}$ being the total distance between the two end users and $n$ is the nesting level.
 During this time, the desired target state $|\Phi^+\rangle$ decoheres in electron spins, according to Eq.~\eqref{eq:depol_model2}, yielding

 which is a Werner state with

 where $ \lambda_4^{\rm e}$ is given by \cref{eq:lambda4}.

 This state is then immediately transferred onto the corresponding nuclear spins.
 This is being done by applying one {\sc cnot} gate on each end, with electron spins as the control qubit and nuclear spins in an initial state $|0\rangle$, followed by $X$ measurements on electron spins.
 This process has been analytically simulated, according to Eqs.~\eqref{eq:CNOTmodel} and \eqref{eq:meas}, by the symbolic software Mathematica to give us the entangled state $\rho_{\rm nn}$ shared between two nuclear spins at distance $L_0$.